Homework for young children: Is it justified?

 The question has already been decided in some schools.

 Five-year-olds take home daily assignments.
 First graders spend hours each week reading, writing, and doing mathematics.

-But is homework for children really worthwhile?
+But is homework for young children really worthwhile?

 Maybe not.
 As Harris Cooper notes, the best way to answer the

 question is to run an experiment.
 Randomly assign some kids to get

 homework, and let other kids do without.
 Then measure the outcomes.

 But there haven’t been any rigorous, experimental studies of

 homework for kindergarteners and first graders (Harris et al 2006).